richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 #### How to indicate a full or incremental refresh

-1. In metadata.json, go to line 3.
+1. In the .json mapping file, go to line 3.
 1. Update the ``` “IsBootstrap”: ``` property to one of the following:
     1. For a full refresh, use ``` “IsBootstrap” : “true” ```.
     1. For an incremental refresh, use ``` “IsBootstrap” : “false”```.

-When your import/export option runs, Viva Insights will start to process your data either as a full or incremental refresh, depending on what you specified here in metadata.json.
+When your import runs, Viva Insights will start to process your data either as a full or incremental refresh, depending on what you specified in the .json mapping file.

->[!IMPORTANT]
-> Make sure you delete any fields from metadata.json that you're not including in your data.csv file.
-If you have more fields in your metadata.json file than in your data.csv file—or vice versa—processing for your import will fail.
-Refer to [Prepare, export, and import organizational data](./prepare-org-data.md) to learn more about metadata.json and how to use it to map fields.

 #### Refresh types